Prospects for probing light photophobic axion-like particles via displaced vertex signals at the CEPC: The prospects for probing light photophobic long-lived ALPs at the CEPC

-Based on the characteristic features of these distributions, the optimized cuts for the identification of the $\mu^+ \mu^- \gamma$ signal and suppression of the SM background are summarized in Table~\ref{tab1} with the number cuts being taken as the first step filter.
-These cuts include fiducial requirements on the displacement observables: $|d_0^{\mu}| > 2~\text{mm}$, $0.1~\text{m} < v_0^{\mu} < 1.8~\text{m}$ and $v_z^{\mu} < 2.35~\text{m}$, chosen according to the detector geometry and previous displaced vertex studies~\cite{CEPCStudyGroup:2018ghi,Cheung:2019qdr,Cao:2023smj}, ensuring that the ALP decays occur inside the sensitive region of the inner tracker detector.
-After applying all optimized cuts, the SM background is expected to be suppressed to a negligible level.
-In Table~\ref{tab2}, we summarize the cumulative selection efficiency $\epsilon$ and production cross section $\sigma$ of the $\mu^+ \mu^- \gamma$ signal for representative ALP mass points with $g_{aWW}=5\times10^{-3}$ TeV$^{-1}$ after the step-by-step optimized cuts employed at the $91.2$ GeV CEPC with $\mathcal{L}=$ $100$ ab$^{-1}$.
-The cumulative selection efficiency can range from $8.00\times10^{-3}$ to $1.63\times10^{-1}$ for ALP masses between 1 and 4~GeV.
+Based on the characteristic features of these distributions, the optimized cuts for identifying the $\mu^+ \mu^- \gamma$ signal and suppressing the SM background are summarized in Table~\ref{tab1}.
+Requirements on the multiplicity, transverse momentum, and pseudorapidity of the final-state muons serve as the first-step filter.
+These cuts include fiducial requirements on the displacement observables: $|d_0^{\mu}| > 2~\text{mm}$, $0.1~\text{m} < v_0^{\mu} < 1.8~\text{m}$, and $v_z^{\mu} < 2.35~\text{m}$.
+These requirements are chosen according to the detector geometry and previous displaced-vertex studies~\cite{CEPCStudyGroup:2018ghi,Cheung:2019qdr,Cao:2023smj}, ensuring that the ALP decays occur within the sensitive region of the main tracking system.
+In Tables~\ref{tab2} and \ref{tab3}, we summarize the cumulative selection efficiency $\epsilon$ and production cross section $\sigma$ of the $\mu^+ \mu^- \gamma$ signal for representative ALP mass points with $g_{aWW}=5\times10^{-3}$ TeV$^{-1}$, as well as those of the SM background, after the step-by-step optimized cuts employed at the $91.2$ GeV CEPC with $\mathcal{L}=100$ ab$^{-1}$.

+As shown in Tables~\ref{tab2} and \ref{tab3}, the cumulative selection efficiency of the signal ranges from $8.00\times10^{-3}$ to $1.63\times10^{-1}$ for ALP masses between 1 and 4~GeV, while no SM background events are observed after applying the full set of optimized cuts to the $10^8$ simulated Monte Carlo events.
+Based on the available Monte Carlo statistics, we conservatively estimate an upper limit on the background efficiency of $\epsilon < 10^{-8}$.
+Consequently, the SM background is expected to be strongly suppressed within the present simulation framework.
+Although a small number of background events may appear in the extreme tails of the distributions if substantially larger Monte Carlo samples are generated, a reliable evaluation of such rare fluctuations would require prohibitively large computational resources and is therefore left for future work.

 The number of signal events passing the optimized selection criteria is given by $N_{sig} = \epsilon \times \sigma \times \mathcal{L}$.
-After applying these criteria, the SM background is found to be negligible in our analysis.
-Therefore, we take 3 signal events as the benchmark for the $95\%$ confidence level~(C.L.) exclusion limit.
-The projected $95\%$ C.L. sensitivity of the 91.2 GeV CEPC with $\mathcal{L}=$ $100$ ab$^{-1}$ to light long-lived photophobic ALPs via the $ \mu^+ \mu^- \gamma$ signal is shown by the purple area of Fig.~\ref{fig:9}.
+After applying these criteria, the SM background is negligible in our analysis.
+We therefore adopt 3 signal events as the benchmark for the $95\%$ confidence level~(C.L.) exclusion limit.
+To derive the projected $95\%$ C.L. sensitivity, we scan the parameter space $(m_a, g_{aWW})$ and identify the region satisfying $N_{sig} \geq 3$.
+The resulting $95\%$ C.L. sensitivity of the 91.2 GeV CEPC with $\mathcal{L}=$ $100$ ab$^{-1}$ to light, long-lived photophobic ALPs via the $ \mu^+ \mu^- \gamma$ signal is shown by the purple area in Fig.~\ref{fig:11}.